ankur27aggarwal/dummy/README.md

 Locality-Sensitive Hashing (LSH) is an algorithmic technique that hashes similar input items into the same "buckets" with high probability.
 ![alt text](https://github.com/ankur27aggarwal/dummy/blob/master/Screenshot%202020-04-10%20at%205.56.37%20PM.png)
-For our project we used LSH using Random Projection.Locality Sensitive Hashing solves both the challenges mentioned earlier which are explained as followed :-
+For our project we used LSH using Random Projection.
+Locality Sensitive Hashing solves both the challenges mentioned earlier which are explained as follows :-

-- For Challenge 1 :- As shown in the figure the first hash function reduces the dimensionality of the dataset as we project our feature vector onto a random vector.
+* For Challenge 1 :- As shown in the figure the first hash function reduces the dimensionality of the dataset as we project our feature vector onto a lower-dimensional subspace using a random matrix whose columns have unit length.

-- For Challenge 2 :-  The second hash function further reduces the dimensionality and thus comparing  each instance with all the other instances on the basis of hash value  gives the exact similar pairs we use band=1 with buckets containing code clones.
+* For Challenge 2 :-  The second hash function further reduces the dimensionality and thus comparing  each instance with all the other instances on the basis of hash value  gives the exact similar pairs.
+We use band=1 with buckets containing code clones.

 # 3. Result
 <p align="justify">

-For finding the best value of number of clusters(k) as discussed above we used elbow method, we plotted a graph between inertia and number of clusters, our main aim is to choose k which has a small value of inertia.
-From the graph given below, we found that after number of clusters is equal to 5 there is not much significant change in inertia thus we chose numbers of clusters as 5
+For finding the best value of number of clusters(k) as discussed above we used elbow method, we plotted a graph between inertia and number of clusters, as our main aim is to choose k which has a small value of inertia.
+From the graph given below, we found that after number of clusters is equal to 5 there is not much significant change in inertia thus we chose numbers of clusters as 5.
 </p >